ericvc/Seneca-Tweets-GPT2/README.md

 ## 3\) Creating the Twitter bot

-The `tweepy` module will be the main workhorse for this tasks, but the `schedule` module will prove important for operating the Twitter bot in the background later on.
+The `tweepy` library will be the main workhorse for this tasks, but the `schedule` library will prove important for operating the Twitter bot in the background later on.
 Install them using `pip` if need be.

     pip install tweepy schedule

 First, you will need to create a new Twitter account and request API permissions from [Twitter’s developer portal](https://developer.twitter.com/en).
-Once you have done so, you should be able to find the four API keys tied to either your account or specific app that are needed for authentication from the Python environment.
-In order to authenticate, you will need to include a file `tokens.json` with the necessary API keys.
-In the GitHub repo, I have also included a file `tokens_example.json` as a template that can be saved and renamed.
-The code for the Twitter bot is available in the file `twitter_bot.py`.
+Once you have done this, you should be able to find the four API keys tied to either your account or specific app you are working on.
+All are needed for authentication from the Python environment.
+In order to authenticate, you will also need to include a file named `tokens.json` containing your API keys.
+In the GitHub repo, I have included a template file `tokens_example.json` that can be saved and renamed for this purpose.
+The full code for the Twitter bot is available in the file `twitter_bot.py`.

 The function for generating text from the GPT-2 model and parsing the result for a Twitter status update is given below.
 A longer text